The Spirit (1987 film): Plot

-In rural East Armfit, Oregon, police officer Denny Colt rushes to the aid of his friend and mentor William Sevrin who has been attacked and had his manuscript, The Roxton Connection: Art Crime of the Century, burned by an unknown assailant.
+In rural East Armfit, Oregon, police officer Denny Colt rushes to the aid of his friend and mentor William Sevrin, who has been attacked and had his manuscript, The Roxton Connection: Art Crime of the Century, burned by an unknown assailant.
 Upon arrival, he is told by a fatally wounded Sevrin that the only one who knew about his manuscript besides Denny was Simon Teasdale.

-Traveling to Central City, Denny seeks out Commissioner Dolan at a fundraising event and after meeting with Dolan's daughter Ellen and widowed wealthy philanthropist P'Gell Roxton during his chase of a purse snatcher, Denny approaches Commissioner Dolan about his questions regarding Teasdale.
-Commissioner Dolan dismisses Denny's inquiries due to Teasdale's standing in the community with Denny stating he intends to continue his investigation undeterred.
-Upon departure, he confronts a young street smart child named Eubie who is hocking stolen tape decks to crippled children at the event with Denny letting Eubie off with a stern warning.
+Traveling to Central City, Denny seeks out Commissioner Dolan at a fundraising event, and after meeting with Dolan's daughter, Ellen, and widowed wealthy philanthropist P'Gell Roxton during his chase of a purse snatcher, Denny approaches Commissioner Dolan about his questions regarding Teasdale.
+Commissioner Dolan dismisses Denny's inquiries due to Teasdale's standing in the community, with Denny stating he intends to continue his investigation undeterred.
+Upon departure, he confronts a young street-smart child named Eubie who is hocking stolen tape decks to crippled children at the event, with Denny letting Eubie off with a stern warning.

-Denny's investigation takes him to the Roxton Museum to confront Teasdale who is the curator of the museum.
-When Denny inquiries about the art crime Sevrin's manuscript referred to Teasdale denies any knowledge of and has museum security forcefully eject Denny from the museum.
-Outside the museum, Denny is approached by a teamster named Bruno who claims to have knowledge of Teasdale's illegal activities and arranges a rendezvous with Denny later that night at Pier 10.
-Denny comes to Pier 10 and upon Bruno's arrival Denny is shot by Bruno and left for dead falling in the ocean.
+Denny's investigation takes him to the Roxton Museum to confront Teasdale, who is the curator of the museum.
+When Denny inquires about the art crime, Sevrin's manuscript, Teasdale denies any knowledge of it and has museum security forcefully eject Denny from the museum.
+Outside the museum, Denny is approached by a teamster named Bruno, who claims to have knowledge of Teasdale's illegal activities and arranges a rendezvous with Denny later that night at Pier 10.
+Denny comes to Pier 10, and upon Bruno's arrival, Denny is shot by Bruno and left for dead, falling into the ocean.

-Denny's bloodstained badge is found by the city's police later that night with Commissioner Dolan confirming Denny's identity and lamenting his inaction during their meeting earlier that day.
-Later at Wildwood Cemetery, Eubie confronts his business partner Stevie over the tape decks that Eubie thought were factory second when they were in fact stolen.
-The two are startled by groaning sounds and a shambling figure which causes Stevie to flee but Eubie soon discovers it's Denny who is still alive despite his gunshot.
+Denny's bloodstained badge is found by the city's police later that night, with Commissioner Dolan confirming Denny's identity and lamenting his inaction during their meeting earlier that day.
+Later at Wildwood Cemetery, Eubie confronts his business partner Stevie over the tape decks that Eubie thought were factory seconds when they were, in fact, stolen.
+The two are startled by groaning sounds and a shambling figure, which causes Stevie to flee, but Eubie soon discovers it's Denny, who is still alive despite his gunshot.
 As a storm gathers, Eubie takes Denny inside a mausoleum and administers first aid to Denny.
 Eubie tells Denny he needs a hospital, but Denny rejects the notion and tells Eubie to instead bring a doctor to him that he can trust to not let anyone know he's alive.